-13. For the purposes of providing an assisted reproduction service, a licensee must employ or engage -

-(b) at least 2 persons to carry out embryology procedures, one of whom must be the chief embryologist.
+- 13. For the purposes of providing an assisted reproduction service, a licensee must employ or engage - (a) at least one qualified assisted reproduction practitioner; and - (b) at least 2 persons to carry out embryology procedures, one of whom must be the chief embryologist.